-Monkfield Park recognises that children are vulnerable to extremist ideology and radicalisation and that protecting children from this risk forms part of the school's safeguarding response.
+Children are vulnerable to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.

-The governing body will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent duty.
+The governing body will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent Duty.

-Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
-Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-If appropriate the DSL will make a Channel referral.
+Staff are required to be alert to changes in children's behavior, which could indicate they need help or protection.
+Concerns that a child is at risk of radicalisation are referred to the